-1 FM = Habitat Projects on Federally Managed Lands; NR = Nutrient Reduction; WQ = Water Quality; REC = Provide and Enhance Recreational Opportunities.

-2 P&D indicates projects that include planning, feasibility, design, engineering, and/or permitting activities only (i.e., not actions related to implementation or construction).

-3 Preferred indicates projects that have been identified as preferred for funding by the FL TIG at this time.
+FM = Habitat Projects on Federally Managed Lands; NR = Nutrient Reduction; WQ = Water Quality; REC = Provide and Enhance Recreational Opportunities.
+P&D indicates projects that include planning, feasibility, design, engineering, and/or permitting activities only (i.e., not actions related to implementation or construction).
+Preferred indicates projects that are preferred for funding by the FL TIG and have been selected for funding at this time.